 Our Analysis and Test Results

 The Drifter is a high-quality, basic folding pocket knife.
 We found it to be excellent for everyday carry and basic utility use.
 CRKT markets it as a "good logo knife."
-Their intention is that you can have it imprinted or engraved with branding, monogram, or other personalized messaging.
-It is good for this because of relatively large and relatively flat areas on handle and blade.
+You can have it imprinted or engraved with branding, monogram, or other personalized messaging.
+It is good for this because of the relatively large and relatively flat areas on the handle and blade.
 We did not personalize our test model but can vouch for the presence of areas suitable for marking up.

 Blade and Edge Integrity

 CRKT blades are well regarded.
 This particular one is 8Cr14MoV steel, coated with titanium nitride and shaped to a modified drop point and a narrow edge angle.
-The factory grind is razor sharp and readily retuned at home on all but flat stones.
+The factory grind is razor-sharp and readily re-tuned at home on all but flat stones.
 The main part of the blade is concave.
 Other online reviewers point out that this looks cool, but they and we found that the concavity complicates sharpening on a flat stone.
-The blade is relatively thin, overall, and the edge is cut at a low angle.
-It "feels" sharp, but could be a little fragile in heavier tasks.
+The blade is relatively thin overall, and the edge is cut at a low angle.
+It "feels" sharp but could be fragile in heavier tasks.
 Understand this, adapt, and you shouldn't have a major problem.

 The Drifter weighs 2.3 ounces and is 3.5 inches when closed.
-These measurements are totally appropriate for everyday carry in almost any setting.
+These measurements are appropriate for everyday carry in almost any setting.
 The pocket clip closes a little low on the handle, leaving more of the knife exposed than other options.
-The pocket clip is fixed in place and optimized for only right pocket, tip-down carry.
+The pocket clip is fixed and optimized for only right-pocket, tip-down carry.

 The materials are strong, the construction is tight, and all the parts are joined with user-serviceable hardware.
 This is good news for the construction quality of the CRKT.
 Compared to some, the blade hinges open easily.
 We never had any problems with it, but it isn't impossible to imagine the blade hinging open in your pocket.
-When clipped to a pocket rim, the tip-down arrangement leverages gravity to keep that blade closed.
+The tip-down arrangement leverages gravity to keep that blade closed when clipped to a pocket rim.

 There are no other features on the Drifter.
 It is a basic, single-blade pocket knife.